Remapping the Rover MEMS3 ECU

 The pictures below

-show the dialog after read the Firmware, Coding & Map (left) and Map Only
+show the dialog after read the Firmware, Coding & Map (first image) and Map

 If the transfer is